typisttech/sunny/README.txt

 = 1.0.0 =
 Initial Release

-* Add Readme.txt
+* New: Readme.txt
-* Add Screenshots
+* New: Screenshots

 = 0.0.2 =
-* Support GitHub Updater
+* New: GitHub Updater

 = 0.0.1 =
 * Initial Alpha Test

 == Upgrade Notice ==

-= 1.3.0 =
+= 1.4.4 =
-You can ban an IP with Sunny now!
+You can define your own bad usernames with Sunny now!